Conditions of Entry and other information

 5. All entries should include:

-• student’s name,
+• student’s first and second name,

 • school,